Fukaya A_\infty-structures associated to Lefschetz fibrations. III: The results

 Note that $\bK$ is closed under differentation $\partial_q$.
 We'll assume throughout that $c_1(E) = 0$.
 This allows us to lift the usual $\bZ/2$-grading of symplectic cohomology to a $\bZ$-grading, and it also simplifies the technical aspects of the construction.
 (Readers who wish for more specifics about the class of symplectic manifolds under consideration are referred to Section \ref{subsec:define-sh}, but should keep in mind that the same ideas apply to other situations as well.)

-Symplectic cohomology has the structure of a BV (Batalin-Vilkovisky) algebra, which one can think of as a Gerstenhaber algebra structure (consisting of a product, denoted here by $\bullet$, and an degree $-1$ Lie bracket) together with a BV operator $\Delta$ (see e.g.\ \cite{seidel07, ritter10}).
+Symplectic cohomology has the structure of a BV (Batalin-Vilko\-vi\-sky) algebra, which one can think of as a Gerstenhaber algebra structure (consisting of a product, denoted here by $\bullet$, and a degree $-1$ Lie bracket) together with a BV operator $\Delta$ (see e.g.\ \cite{seidel07, ritter10}).
 It also comes with a map

 We like to think of $B$ as a version of the construction from \cite{piunikhin-salamon-schwarz94}, hence call it a PSS map.
 It is a map of BV algebras, if one equips $H^*(E;\bK)$ with the small quantum product (denoted here by $\ast_E$), as well as the zero bracket and zero BV operator.
 In particular, $1 \in H^0(E;\bK)$ maps to the unit for the product structure, which we denote by $e \in\mathit{SH}^0(E)$.
 We denote the image of $q^{-1}[\omega_E]$ under \eqref{eq:acc} by $k$, and call it the Kodaira-Spencer class (the terminology is motivated by mirror symmetry).